seb-berger/libordpat/README.md

 x = np.random.randn((1, 1000))
 y = ordpat.ordpat(x, 5, 2, "vectorised")
 ```
-to create a vector of 1000 random numbers, and turn those numbers into a sequence of ordinal patterns of order m = 5, using the time lag τ = 1.
+to create a vector of 1000 random numbers, and turn those numbers into a sequence of ordinal patterns of order m = 5, using the time lag τ = 2.
 Invoke `help("ordpat")` from an interactive Python prompt to get further information.

-**Note**: If during module import, the module `ordpat` module finds `libordpat.so` (or `libordpat.dylib`, or `libordpat.dll`) in the system's library search path, all encoding functions from the C library will also be available.
+**Note**: If during import, the `ordpat` module finds `libordpat.so` (or `libordpat.dylib`, or `libordpat.dll`) in the system's library search path, all encoding functions from the C library will also be available.
 On Windows, the easiest way of adding `libordpat.dll` to the search path is to copy it right next to `ordpat.py`.

 # 3. Building the C library